Brisbane’s first air raid casualty appears to have occurred in Highgate Hill and it was inflicted by a dog!

-Whilst a Brisbane air raid warning system had been in preparation since the beginning of the war in 1939, by August 1941 further preparations were begun.
+Whilst a Brisbane air raid warning system had been in preparation since the beginning of the war in 1939, by August 1941 further preparations had begun.
 The situation in the Pacific had escalated to the point that it was felt necessary to prepare Australian cities for possible air raids.
 The necessity for blackouts had been seen in Britain during the blitz in 1940 and 1941.
 The first blackout test in Brisbane was held in August 1941, and involved the south side only.

 A Civil Defence organisation was established in Australia with volunteer wardens.
 The National Security Act included provisions for prosecution of those flouting the blackout regulations.

 The Pacific war commenced four months later in December of 1941 with the bombing of Pearl Harbour and the invasion of Malaya by Japanese forces.
 The first air raid on mainland Australia took place at Darwin in February 1942.

 Air raid shelters appeared around Brisbane.
 Some were designed to be used after the war as bus shelters and a number still serve that purpose.

 Two hundred above ground shelters had been constructed by 1942.
 Many were demolished in early 1945.

 Other suitable locations such as prisoner cells at the old Supreme Court in George Street were converted into shelters.